Lakens/statistical_inferences/docs/10-sequential.md

 ##   (t): treatment effect scale
 ```

 This design meets the desired power when we collect 172 participants - exactly as many as when we would *not* look at the data once.
 We basically get a free look at the data, with the expected number of participants (assuming *d* = 0.5) dropping to 149.1.
-Increasing the number of looks to 4 comes at only a very small required increase in the number of participants to maintain the same statistical power, but further descreases the expected sample size.
+Increasing the number of looks to 4 comes at only a very small required increase in the number of participants to maintain the same statistical power, but further decreases the expected sample size.
 Especially for a conservative a-priori power analysis, or when performing an a-priori power analysis for a smallest effect size of interest, and there is a decent probability that the true effect size is larger, using sequential analysis is a very attractive option.

 ## Stopping for futility